sighupio/fury-kubernetes-monitoring/katalog/kube-state-metrics/README.md

 > That kube-state-metrics is about generating metrics from Kubernetes API
 > objects without modification.
 This ensures, that features provided by
 > kube-state-metrics have the same grade of stability as the Kubernetes API
 > objects themselves.
-In turn this means, that kube-state-metrics in certain
+In turn, this means, that kube-state-metrics in certain
-> situation may not show the exact same values as kubectl, as kubectl applies
+> situations may not show the same values as kubectl, as kubectl applies
 > certain heuristics to display comprehensible messages. kube-state-metrics
 > exposes raw data unmodified from the Kubernetes API, this way users have all
 > the data they require and perform heuristics as they see fit.